moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 Specifying a permission type of 2 or 3 and then not supplying a byte string, or supplying a 0 length byte string is equivalent to Blocking that action.

-As an alternative to carrying two attributes values for each action, we could code these into a single varint to save wire size.
+As an alternative to carrying two attributes values for each action, we could code these into a single number to save wire size.